safesit23/INT214-Statistics/assignment/04-week8.md

 2. Transform data with dplyr and finding **insight the data** at least 6 issues.
 Show your code, result and summary in form of sentence/paragraphs.
 3. Using ggplot2 to create **2 graphs** and explain each graph.
 4. In this part, you need to using command from tidyverse (e.g. lubridate, stringr, forcats) that not learned in class and explain this command how to used it.
 If you can't implement to this dataset, you can select one command and show example how to used it.
-5. Do in md file or using Rmd file and push into your folder. ** Same as Workshop 1
+5. Do in Markdown File (md or Rmd) and push into your folder in Team Repository.
+(Same as Workshop I)
+6. Copy link to access this folder and paste into PDF file Part A

 ## Part B: Creating Interaction Dashboard with BI Tools (7 Pts)